robertmc0/modules-test/modules/api-management/service/README.md

-# API Management
+# API Management Module

+This module deploys API Management resource.

+## Description

-This module deploys Microsoft.ApiManagement service
+This module deploys API Management and integrates application insights as the default logger for APIs.

 ## Parameters